Prospects for measuring quark polarization and spin correlations in $b\bar b$ and $c\bar c$ samples at the LHC

 Here $\mathbbm{1}$ is a $2\times2$ unit matrix, $\sigma^i$ are the Pauli matrices, the indices (summation over which is implied) represent the coordinate axes, $\mathbf{\tilde B}^\pm$ are three-dimensional vectors characterizing the polarization of the quark and antiquark,\footnote{The quark polarization is $\mathbf{\tilde B}^+$, and the antiquark polarization is $-\mathbf{\tilde B}^-$.} and $\mathbf{\tilde C}$ is a $3\times3$ matrix that characterizes the spin correlations between them.
 The tilde symbol is used here to distinguish between these properties of the quark and antiquark and the measurable coefficients of the related angular distributions that will be defined in the next subsection.

 As common in the $t\bar t$ literature~\cite{Bernreuther:2015yna,ATLAS:2016bac,CMS:2019nrx}, we will use the orthogonal set of axes $\{\hat{k},\hat{n},\hat{r}\}$.
-The axis $\hat{k}$ is defined as the direction of the outgoing quark's momentum in the partonic center-of-mass (CM) frame of the produced $q\bar{q}$ pair.
+The axis $\hat{k}$ is defined as the direction of the outgoing quark's momentum in the center-of-mass (CM) frame of the produced $q\bar{q}$ pair.
 (In practice, the quark and antiquark momenta will be inferred from the momenta of the corresponding jets.)
-To define the other axes, we denote by $\hat{p}$ the positive direction of the beam axis in the laboratory frame,\footnote{For $2\to2$ parton reactions, it is also the momentum direction of one of the incoming partons in the $q\bar{q}$ pair CM frame (in the approximation that the parton momentum is collinear with the beam axis).} and by $\Theta$ the scattering angle of the outgoing quark, such that $\cos\Theta = \hat{k}\cdot\hat{p}$.
+To define the other axes, we denote by $\hat{p}$ the positive direction of the beam axis in the laboratory frame,\footnote{For $2\to2$ parton reactions, it is also the momentum direction of one of the incoming partons in the $q\bar{q}$ pair CM frame (in the approximation that the parton momentum is collinear with the beam axis).} and by $\Theta$ the scattering angle of the outgoing quark defined by $\cos\Theta = \hat{k}\cdot\hat{p}$.
 Then the axes $\hat{n}$ and $\hat{r}$ are defined as

 The $\sign(\cos\Theta)$ factor is included in eq.~\eqref{eq:n-hat,r-hat} to account for the Bose symmetry of the $gg$ initial state, meaning that without this sign factor the $gg$-initiated contributions to the polarizations and spin correlations of the sample as a whole will cancel between events with $\cos\Theta<0$ and $\cos\Theta>0$, as can also be seen explicitly in refs.~\cite{Dharmaratna:1996xd,Bernreuther:1995cx}.
 It is of note that the inclusion of the $\sign(\cos\Theta)$ factor leads to partial cancellation for events originating from $q\bar{q}$~\cite{Dharmaratna:1996xd,Bernreuther:1995cx}.
 It can be useful to also do a measurement without this factor to be more sensitive to $q\bar{q}$-initiated contributions.